-Combine high quality steel with an expanded use of lightweight aluminum components; then mix in a stronger, more corrosion resistant king pin area, a patent pending new side rail design and toss in a whole lot of innovative engineering – You'll get the robust line of Roadbrute flatbed and drop deck trailers.
+Combine high quality steel with an expanded use of lightweight aluminum components; then mix in a stronger, more corrosion resistant king pin area, a patented new side rail design and toss in a whole lot of innovative engineering – You'll get the robust line of Roadbrute flatbed and drop deck trailers.
 Many beneficial and very functional features have been added recently to make the Roadbrute product line perform better, last longer, and give you the best value.

 Check out the features in the Advantages and Popular Options section or call your authorized Wilson Trailer sales representative to spec out your next trailer.

 The main beams of the Roadbrute are fabricated from high quality steel with a precision plasma-cut camber or “arch”.
 The mirror image construction removes the possibility of high or low beams on a Wilson trailer.
 Our ONE-PIECE beam design, from the rear to front, is created using 130,000-PSI flange material and high strength web material.
 The beams are automatically welded top and bottom, both inside and out, producing a beam design with superior strength you can rely on.